Like us to subscribe

 The score also came on the Bengals first possession, answering the Jaguars score on the game's first possession.
 The Bengals went 69 yards on 12 plays, gaining 54 yards through the air and 22 on the ground while losing seven on a sack.

 Both rookie quarterbacks have looked good to this point, as Gabbert is 4-5 for 58 yards and Dalton is 3-5 for 54 yards and a touchdown.
 Neither quarterback has thrown an interception and both quarterbacks sport QB Ratings of over 115.

 Stay tuned to SB Nation for further coverage.

-The Jacksonville Jaguars are on the board first against the visiting Cincinnati Bengals after a six-yard touchdown run by running back Maurice Jones-Drew.
-Jones landed in the end zone just over five minutes into the game at the 9:43 mark.
-The Jaguars scored the touchdown on the opening drive, marching the ball 80 yards downfield on 10 plays, the strength of which were 42 yards from Jones-Drew and 38 yards passing from rookie quarterback Blaine Gabbert.
+The Jacksonville Jaguars are on the board first against the visiting Cincinnati Bengals, after a six-yard touchdown run by running back Maurice Jones-Drew.
+Jones landed in the end zone just over five minutes into the game, at the 9:43 mark.
+The Jaguars scored the touchdown on the opening drive, marching the ball 80 yards downfield on 10 plays, on the strength of 42 yards from Jones-Drew and 38 yards passing from rookie quarterback Blaine Gabbert.

 Gabbert has looked good so far, completing 3-4 passes to this point to Mike Thomas, Jason Hill and Cecil Shorts.
 The Jaguars time of possession on the drive was 5:25

-This is a good sign for Jacksonville, who have experienced difficulties in their first four games to score the ball.
-The Jags have averaged fewer than 10 points per game and rank last out of the 32 teams in the NFL is passing yardage.
+This is a good sign for Jacksonville, who have experienced difficulties to score the ball in their first four games.
+The Jags have averaged fewer than 10 points per game and rank last out of the 32 teams in the NFL in passing yardage.